2018 North Indian Ocean cyclone season: Deep Depression BOB 01

-Land Depression 01
+Depression LAND 01

 A monsoonal low formed in the northern Bay of Bengal on June 8, which was anticipated by the IMD as early as June 3.
 Low wind shear and warm waters fueled development as the system moved to the north-northwest.
 On June 10, the system organized into a depression near the coastline of Bangladesh, with peak winds of 45 km/h.
 A few hours after its formation, the depression moved ashore the country south of Feni.
 Due to land interaction, the system weakened into a low at 00:00 UTC on June 11.

 The depression brought heavy rainfall to Bangladesh and across eastern India.
 Sabroom in northeastern India recorded 440 mm of rainfall over two days.
 In Bangladesh, two-day rainfall totals reached 150 mm, causing flooding and landslides.
 The flooding closed some roads and forced more than 29,000 people to be evacuated.
 At least 12 people died related to the floods, including two people in Rohingya refugee camps in southeastern Bangladesh.
 Nearly 900 refugee camps were damaged, along with 200 latrines, two health facilities, and two food distribution centers.
 Heavy rains also caused flooding in the port city of Chittagong.

-Land Depression 02
+Depression LAND 02

 A monsoonal low formed on July 19 in the northern Bay of Bengal.
 With favorable conditions such as warm water temperatures, the system gradually organized, becoming a depression on July 21 just off the coast of eastern India.
 The system only attained peak winds of 45 km/h, as it soon after moved ashore the Indian coastline near the borders of Odisha and West Bengal.
 Continuing to the northwest, the depression maintained a flow of moisture that helped sustain its intensity for 36 hours over land, before the system weakened into a low on July 23 over Jharkhand.
 The depression dropped torrential rainfall over eastern India, reaching as far west as Rajasthan.
 The highest 24 hour total was 620 mm in Burla in Odisha, resulting in flooding.
 Flood-related incidents killed five people in Odisha.

-Land Depression 03
+Depression LAND 03

 A monsoonal low formed in the northwestern Bay of Bengal on August 6.
 With low wind shear and high water temperatures, the system quickly organized into a depression by August 7, located a short distance off eastern India.
 The system soon after moved ashore near the border of Odisha and West Bengal, failing to intensify beyond winds of 45 km/h.
 The depression moved across northern Odisha and weakened into a low on August 8 over Chhattisgarh.
 Heavy rainfall accompanied the depression across India, reaching as far west as Rajasthan.
 The highest 24 hour rainfall total was 390 mm in Puri.